Padmanabhaswamy Temple treasure: Source of wealth

 Gold had been mined as well as panned from rivers in Thiruvananthapuram, Kannur, Wayanad, Kollam, Palakkad and Malappuram districts for thousands of years.
-The Malabar region had several centers of trade and commerce since the Sumerian Period ranging from Vizhinjam in the South to Mangalore in the North.
-Also, at times like the invasion by Mysore, the other royal families like the Kolathiris (a branch of the Thiruvithamkur Royal Family - both originating in the Thiruvananthapuram area) in the then Kerala and the Far-South took refuge in Thiruvananthapuram, and stored their temple-wealth there for safekeeping in the Padmanabhaswamy Temple.
+The Malabar region had several centers of trade and commerce since the Sumerian Period ranging from Vizhinjam in the South to Mangaluru in the North.
+Also, at times like the invasion by Mysore, the other royal families like the Kolathiris (a branch of the Thiruvithamkur Royal Family - both originating in the Thiruvananthapuram area) in the then Keralam and the Far-South took refuge in Thiruvananthapuram, and stored their temple-wealth there for safekeeping in the Padmanabhaswamy Temple.
 Also, much of the treasures housed in the much larger and as-yet-unopened vaults, as well as in the much smaller cellars that have been opened, date back to long before the institution of the so-called Travancore Kingdom, e.g. the 800-kg hoard of gold coins from 200 B.C that was mentioned by Vinod Rai.
-Noted archaeologist and historian R. Nagaswamy has also stated that several records exist in Kerala, of offerings made to the Deity, from several parts of Kerala.
+Noted archaeologist and historian R. Nagaswamy has also stated that several records exist in Keralam, of offerings made to the Deity, from several parts of Keralam.
 Further, during the reign of Maharani Gowri Lakshmi Bayi, hundreds of temples were brought under the Government.
 The ornaments in these temples were also transferred to the Vaults of the Padmanabhaswamy Temple.
 Instead the funds of the Padmanabhaswamy Temple were utilised for the daily upkeep of these temples.
 From 1766 until 1792, Travancore also provided refuge to around a dozen other Hindu rulers who had fled their own princely states along the Malabar Coast, due to fears of possible military defeat by Kingdom of Mysore.
 They came with whatever valuables they had in their temples and donated them to Lord Padmanabha.
 These rulers, and their extended family members, also left their wealth with Lord Padmanabha, when they finally returned home, after Mysore's military defeat by the British forces in 1792.